-These light and fluffy sourdough pancakes are so delicious and easy to make.
+These delicious, light and fluffy sourdough pancakes are so easy to make.
 The main batter is made the night before and uses up your sourdough starter discard.

 Usually, I’m a thin crepe kinda girl.
 It’s the Belgian in me.
 These sourdough pancakes however are an exception to the rule.
 They’re so light and fluffy which I LOVE.
 Nothing stodgy about these pancakes at all, so you can easily pack away a few!